-The Office of Student Life aims to immerse students in professionally-grounded student activities that foster development through community engagement.
-Our students are represented at the School of Professional Studies and at the Columbia University Senate.
+The Office of Student Life aims to immerse students in professionally-grounded student activities that foster development through community engagement and networking.
+We ensure our students are represented in the SPS Student Government and the Columbia University Senate.

 The SPS student governance group – SPSSG – and student organizations and clubs, demonstrate exemplary student leadership, commitment, passion, and industry engagement.
 SPSSG has a sub-committee called the President’s Council.
 The President’s Council is composed of the presidents of student clubs and associations at Columbia SPS.
 The goal of the Council is to brainstorm on new initiatives for the Columbia SPS community, to encourage collaboration between student clubs, and to communicate respective club and association programming to avoid event overlap.